Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Apple commission savings

-Stripe's standard rate of 2.9% plus 30 cents per transaction is considerably less than Apple's 15% to 30% commission.
-For developers selling expensive products or running subscriptions, this means thousands of dollars saved.
+Stripe’s standard rate of 2.9% plus 30 cents per transaction is considerably less than Apple’s 15% to 30% commission.
+For developers selling expensive products or running subscriptions, this means thousands of dollars saved: on $10,000 in monthly subscription revenue, Stripe’s fees are about $320 versus roughly $3,000 through Apple at the 30% rate, a gap of around $2,600 that can materially improve profit margins.

 More revenue from purchases

-Skipping Apple's commission enables developers to keep a greater percentage of their revenues, improving profitability and allowing for long-term business growth.
+Skipping Apple’s commission enables developers to keep a greater percentage of their revenues, which can materially improve profit margins and support long-term business growth, though how meaningful those gains are depends on the chosen business model.

 Total checkout control

-Developers have the ability to design and manage their own payment flow with Stripe, such as Apple Pay, Google Pay, or branded to their own specifications.
-This autonomy is a huge improvement over Apple's restrictive, native system.
+Developers have the ability to design and manage their own payment flow with Stripe, taking control of the checkout flow and payment experience with options like Apple Pay, Google Pay, or a branded setup tailored to their own specifications; Stripe acts as a lean, utility-style payment infrastructure provider rather than a closed app marketplace.
+This autonomy is a huge improvement over apple app store payments and apple’s system, giving teams more flexibility in how they handle transactions and customer relationships.

 Actionable customer insights

 Stripe shares important customer information, like emails and buying behavior—data that Apple usually keeps secret.
-This enables more effective marketing, retargeting, and more robust customer relationships.
+This enables more effective marketing, retargeting, building direct relationships with customers, and more robust customer relationships, while also supporting more flexible monetization strategies beyond simple cost savings.

 Cross-platform support